WTF-Design/wp-ui-tweaks/README.md

 - A login button for simple sites from simple developers

 ## Changelog
+1.5.0
+- Animate login button on hover to give some user feedback

 1.4.0
 - Semantic versioning and improved logged-innes detection